nicobao/how-to-localize-app/README.md

 ## other possible workflow

-You can also trigger a PR directly to the a branch in the main repo from Weblate.
+From Weblate, you can directly trigger a PR to a branch of the same repo that the dev are working on.
 But that means weblate will have write access to your repo.
 That also makes version handling difficult without having some source branch that is ALWAYS in sync with the version you're trying to translate.
 It turns out this condition is hard to comply with.
 The `main` branch usually evolves much faster than that is being translated in Weblate.